 Cristan Williams: Would you talk about what led to being placed in a facility where “therapy” was makeup lessons?

 Dylan Scholinski: I had been a gender variant person growing up in the world of heteronormative culture.
 I was constantly pressured to wear dresses and had kids give me a hard time at school where teachers weren’t supportive; in fact, they allowed some of the bullying that was happening.
-I think that I had given into that depression that’s caused from being ostracised and mistreated in the world.
-It’s not an easy thing to grow up in and so i started acting out in school, became depressed, and stopped going to school altogether.
+I think that I had given into that depression that’s caused by being ostracised and mistreated in the world.
+It’s not an easy thing to grow up in and so I started acting out in school, became depressed, and stopped going to school altogether.

-There were many causes for alarm and so, when I was seeing a family therapist they recomended to my family when, at around the age of 12 that I tried to commit suicide, one choice: lock her up.
+There were many causes for alarm and so when I was seeing a family therapist they recommended to my family when, at around the age of 12 that I tried to commit suicide, one choice: lock her up.
 Not really understanding what that meant and being sort of middle class, I think that my parents trusted the system to give them good advice, and so they followed the recommendation and pursued institutionalization.

-So, when I was in my first facility, when I was being admitted, primarily for what my parents understood to be depression, my first doctor, after a 15 minute meeting, had diagnosed me with Gender Identity Disorder present since grade three.
+So, when I was in my first facility, when I was being admitted, primarily for what my parents understood to be depression, my first doctor, after a 15-minute meeting, had diagnosed me with Gender Identity Disorder present since grade three.
 My treatment was designed around the idea that if I would be more appropriately feminine, then the world would treat me better, and then I could go on and be happy.